scikit-build/scikit-build-core/docs/configuration.md

 :::{versionchanged} 0.9

-Before scikit-build-core 0.9, these were matched on the source path, rather than the wheel path, and didn't apply to CMake output.
+Previously these were matched on the source path, rather than the wheel path, and didn't apply to CMake output.

 :::